This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Slowly stir in the heavy cream, and mix well.
 Serve, and enjoy!

-- The trick to making a great creamy sauce recipe is to time it well.
-You want to give all of the flavors time to develop in the pan before mixing in the other ingredients.
+- The trick to making a tremendous creamy sauce recipe is to time it well.
+You want to give all flavors time to develop in the pan before mixing in the other ingredients.

 - Most importantly, you want to pour in the heavy cream (or half-and-half) slowly while stirring so that it doesn’t curdle from the heat!